Laybuy/takehome/README.md

 ## Frontend React Excercise (Bonus)

-Now if you wanted to flex your frontend skills, be our guest :) We'd love to see your React chops, by consuming the GraphQL query you've built above in a grid which showcases our merchants.
+Now if you wanted to flex your frontend skills, be our guest :) We'd love to see your React chops, by consuming the GraphQL query you've built above, build out React components which showcases our merchants in a grid format.

 Use libraries, frameworks, and tooling to make your life easier, the most important thing here is the end result.